tassoskoutlas/devbox/README.md

 The `remote_user` variable is used to set the user in the guest machine.
 The default user in Vagrant is ubuntu and is reccomended to be left as is.

-### Configuring an RSA key
+### Configuring Git, an RSA key and repositories

-The `rsa_key` variable accepts as input a path from the host machine which should resolve to an rsa key.
-It is used to authenticate in github and should be added there prior to any git related operations in the development server.
+The git configuration section contains variables that control the configuration of Git and RSA keys.
+You can control how your local key is named in devbox so you can add your development key indepedently of any other key already set.

+The repositories configuration section contains a variable that is used to setup the devbox `~/.ssh/config` file.

 ### Configuring the server stack